 As a whole, Bakura fits in the valley.
-If you think that Ryou is actually very cute, then Yami Bakura is VERY much in the valley.
-Aside from some slight differences, he has the same features as Ryou, but there's something very wrong with his expressions... also, Yami Marik would look okay if it weren't for the veins that become more and more prominent on his face, and the way he sticks out his tongue.
+If you think that Bakura is actually very cute, then Yami Bakura is VERY much in the valley.
+Aside from some slight differences, he has the same features as Bakura, but there's something very wrong with his expressions... also, Yami Marik would look okay if it weren't for the veins that become more and more prominent on his face, and the way he sticks out his tongue.

 This trope can occur when works drawn in a general anime/manga style are shaded very realistically.
-Once the picture begins to look like real life things like enlarged eyes, missing noses, and small mouths start to look unnerving.
+Once the picture begins to look like real life, things like enlarged eyes, small noses, and small mouths start to look unnerving.